EryX0/Quera-Answers/README.md

 # Quera-Answers
-gathered all my answers to Quera.org questions in a Github repo, no magic.
+gathered all my answers to Quera.org questions in a GitHub repo.